tinkerator/svger/README.md

 The `svger` package parses SVG files and generates a series of drawing instructions to re-render them.

-Example, using the not-yet-finished `svsoutline` program:
+Example, using the not-yet-finished `svgoutline` program:

 ```
 $ go run examples/svgoutline.go --src examples/test-board-F_Cu.svg